MdBayazid-star/MONEY_HEIEST/README.md

 # `Getting Started with Money Heist`

-This project was bootstrapped with [Money Heist](https://zen-jennings-5f4d61.netlify.app/).
+The project Live Link was  [Money Heist](https://zen-jennings-5f4d61.netlify.app/).

 ## `What Do You Know From This Website ???`